GitMew/morse/README.md

 # morse
-Just a cool analyser of morse palindromes in the English language, written based on a VSauce/DONG video on the topic.
+Just a cool analyser of morse palindromes in the English language, using Processing, written based on a VSauce/DONG video on the topic.